boada/swiftXRT/README.md

 ### Python Requirements

 This work relies on several third party Python modules which are *not* included with this repo.
+These are also listed in the `requirements.txt` file.

 * Astropy
 * Astropy-regions